jessejamescox/codesys-project-updater/README.md

 # codesys-project-updater
 Python tool for auto-updating a WAGO controller's e!RUNTIME files based on GitHub releases.
 This requires WAGO firmware version 16 and higher or install of the cURL service .ipk.
+Follow these steps to put this together:

 You can install this tool using the install.sh script included.
 Open a shell session with your controller and paste the following: